IrfanMusthofa/FancyFit/README.md

 ## Fancy Fit

-You can visit https://fancy-fit.vercel.app/ or run it locally (signed-out) by:
+You can visit https://fancy-fit.vercel.app/ or run it locally (with no authentication) by:

 First, make sure you have Node.js v22.11.0 installed